Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 Family-friendly window: 9 AM to roughly 4 PM, especially Tuesdays through Thursdays.

-The other thing to know: there is a strict policy that children under 6 are not allowed in beer tents after 8 PM regardless.
-So even if you decided you wanted to do an evening tent visit with a 5-year-old, you cannot.
+Important rule: children under 6 are not allowed in beer tents after 8 PM, full stop.
+So even if you wanted to do an evening tent visit with a 5-year-old, you cannot.
 The rule exists for excellent reasons.

 The Oide Wiesn: The Family Heart of Oktoberfest

 This is the part nobody talks about.
-The southern edge of the Theresienwiese hosts the Oide Wiesn (literally "Old Wiesn") - a separate, ticketed area (3 euros admission, free for kids under 14) that recreates Oktoberfest as it was 100 years ago.
+The southern edge of the Theresienwiese hosts the Oide Wiesn (literally "Old Wiesn") - a separate ticketed area (€3 admission, free for kids under 14) that recreates Oktoberfest as it was 100 years ago.
 It is the family answer to the rest of the festival.

-- Antique rides - hand-cranked carousels, swing rides, a wooden roller coaster from the 1920s, a chain swing.
-Most cost 1 euro per ride.
+• Antique rides - hand-cranked carousels, a swing ride, a wooden roller coaster from the 1920s, a chain swing.
+Most cost €1 per ride.

 Beer Tents That Welcome Kids During the Day